youngboy/engine-docs/source/setup-node.md

 npm install --save https://s3.us-east-2.amazonaws.com/apollo-engine-deploy/apollo-engine-0.3.5.tgz
 ```

 The Engine proxy uses a JSON object to get configuration information.
-Instrument your Node server code to support Engine by adding the following to the top of your server script:
+You can instrument your Node server code to support Engine by adding the following to the **top** of your server's code:

 ```
 import { Engine } from 'apollo-engine';

-// create new engine instance from JS config object const engine = new Engine({ engineConfig: { "apiKey": "<ENGINE_API_KEY>" } });
+// create a new engine instance from a JS config object const engine = new Engine({ engineConfig: { "apiKey": "<ENGINE_API_KEY>" } });

-// OR create new engine instance from file const engine = new Engine({ engineConfig: 'path/to/config.json' });
+// OR import your engine config object from a file const engine = new Engine({ engineConfig: 'path/to/config.json' });

-await engine.start();
+// tell engine to start running engine.start();

-// Invoke the function that corresponds to your Node Middleware.
+// call the function that corresponds to your node middleware
-// It does not matter when you call engine.start, but it's important that app.use(engine middleware)
-// is your first middleware.
-Since apollo-engine acts as a proxy, it must be added to the middleware
-// that actually processes the query.
-// Choose from expressMiddleware(), connectMiddleware(), instrumentHapiServer() or koaMiddleware()
+// choose from expressMiddleware(), connectMiddleware(), instrumentHapiServer(), or koaMiddleware()
-// For example, when using Express: app.use(engine.expressMiddleware());
+// for example, when using Express: app.use(engine.expressMiddleware());

 // ...
 // other middleware / handlers
 // ...
 ```

+It's important that `app.use([engine middleware])` is called first, before your other middleware.
+Since `apollo-engine` acts as a proxy, it must be added before the middleware that actually processes the query.

+It does not matter where you call `engine.start()` in your server, but the earlier engine is started the better.
+Your server will start normally and handle requests without the engine proxy until engine is ready.

 If you want to change the endoint or port that the Engine proxy is available at, you can set these optional configurations: